Generic Name: valproate (val-PROE-ate)

 If OVERDOSE is suspected:

 Store the undiluted solution of valproate at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
 Because the product does not contain a preservative, any unused mixed portion should be discarded.
 Valproate is stable for 24 hours when added to compatible intravenous solutions and stored in glass or polyvinyl chloride (PVC) bags at room temperature between 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
+Do not store in the bathroom.
 Keep valproate out of the reach of children and away from pets.

 - If you have any questions about valproate, please talk with your doctor, pharmacist, or other health care provider.